-Outcome 2 therefore aims at protecting and Outcome 3 therefore aims at empowering and promoting the space that enables citizens, especially improving the livelihoods of youth, in particular poor poor young women, to express themselves freely young women, by contributing to increased access to (i) market-relevant vocational skills, innovations and and to shape, monitor and influence social, political and economic matters that concern them. financial solutions; (ii) SRH and GBV services; and (iii) Advocacy activities of Swiss-supported accountability social protection for those most in need.
-Combined. actors (mainly CSOs and media) and human rights Swiss-supported public service delivery and private defenders will preserve and open new spaces for sector/impact enterprise engagement will expand social and economic options and allow youth to citizens, especially youth, to engage with institutions pursue new gainful income-generating opportunities at national and local levels and hold them to account for their duties.
-The likelihood is thus greater that and/or enhance the productivity of their current policies, structures and processes take into account activities, thus supplementing and stabilising income the needs and aspirations of young people, whether flows, and contributing to sustainable livelihoods and from rural or urban areas, and that their human reduced income poverty. rights are better respected, protected and fulfilled.
+Outcome 2 therefore aims at protecting and promoting the space that enables citizens, especially poor young women, to express themselves freely and to shape, monitor and influence social, political and economic matters that concern them.
+Advocacy activities of Swiss-supported accountability actors (mainly CSOs and media) and human rights defenders will preserve and open new spaces for citizens, especially youth, to engage with institutions at national and local levels and hold them to account for their duties.
+The likelihood is thus greater that policies, structures and processes take into account the needs and aspirations of young people, whether from rural or urban areas, and that their human rights are better respected, protected and fulfilled.